johndoe31415/btlehrservice/README.md

 It's quite simple, there's not many arguments right now:

 ```
+usage: btlehrservice [-u username] [-c oct_permissions]
-usage: btlehrservice dest_mac_address socket
+                     dest_mac_address socket

 Bluetooth Low Energy Heart Rate service.

 positional arguments:
   dest_mac_address      BTLE MAC address of the device that the btlehrservice
                         should try to connect to.
   socket                UNIX socket that the btlehrservice listens on.

+optional arguments:
+  -u username, --user username
+                        Change the username of the unix_socket to this user
+                        after it has been bound.
+  -c oct_permissions, --chown oct_permissions
+                        Change permissions of the unix_socket to this octal
+                        permission value after it has been bound.
 ```

 For example: